Kmshruthi/SafeGuardGlobal_Technical_Task/README.md

 - Then select the browser, this will pick the browsers installed on your machine
 - Then select the feature under the cypress\e2e\features, preferably `PIM.cy.js` to run the test

+Also tests can be run on the command line with the below comman `npx cypress run --record --key 6f458ff2-1fa0-4c42-85a3-5c90c1124957`

+This will give the Dashboard view of the test run, with the video and the screenshot captured for the failed tests.

 ```

 # Tests covered are as follows: